Think You Have a Pride Problem? This Is How It Affects Your Spiritual Life

 Now no chastening for the present seemeth to be joyous, but grievous: nevertheless afterward it yieldeth the peaceable fruit of righteousness unto them which are exercised thereby.
 Hebrews 12:11

-God calls us to trust His correcting hand, understanding that it strengths our spirit and molds us into the image of Christ.
+God calls us to trust His correcting hand, understanding that it strengthens our spirit and molds us into the image of Christ.
 The alternative is a prideful bitterness against God and others:

 Looking diligently lest any man fail of the grace of God; lest any root of bitterness springing up trouble you, and thereby many be defiled; Hebrews 12:15